makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 ---
 templateKey: long-form-content
 metadata:
-  title: Browser Fingerprinting in PHP - Fingerprint
+  title: How to Generate A Browser Fingerprint in PHP (with code snippets) -
+    Fingerprint Pro
+  description: "In this technical tutorial with code samples, learn how to
-  description: Learn how to generate browser fingerprints for your PHP application
-    using a free browser fingerprinting service.
+    generate browser fingerprints for your PHP application using a free browser fingerprinting service. "
   url: https://fingerprint.com/blog/browser-fingerprint-php
   image: /img/uploads/browser-fingerprints-in-php-1-.png
   imageAlt: browser fingerprinting using PHP
   imageTitle: browser fingerprinting using PHP
 featured: true
 publishDate: 2021-06-25T02:30:08.525Z
-title: How to Generate Browser Fingerprints in PHP
+title: How to Generate A Browser Fingerprint in PHP (with code snippets)
 isPublished: true
 isHidden: false
 tags: